Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Western Kentucky Stats and Trends

-- Western Kentucky is 1-0 against the spread and 1-1 overall when the team churns out over 297.3 yards.
+- Western Kentucky is 1-0 against the spread and 1-1 overall when the team piles up over 297.3 yards.

-- The Hilltoppers have two giveaways this season, while the Hoosiers have six takeaways .
+- The Hilltoppers have two giveaways this season, while the Hoosiers have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.